sebass-test-org/actions-demo/README.md

 For this demo two cloud environments are reserved:

 ## Cloud urls
-We've reserved the following urls for our deployments:
+We reserved the following urls for our deployments:

 **Azure**
 http://caf029ea-80db-4a5b-b308-302824f8a0a1.azurewebsites.net/